luisfernandomgrs/AppTaskList/README.md

-In this project, i learning about use of RecyclerView, Adapter, Event click on RecyclerView and more :)
+In this project, i learning about use of RecyclerView, Adapter, use of SQLite, Event click on RecyclerView and more :)

 Image from project: